fossasia/meilix/README.md

 - Make sure your commit message is crisp and clear, read more about it [here](https://chris.beams.io/posts/git-commit/)
 - When refering to a issue in PR, use [special words](https://help.github.com/articles/closing-issues-using-keywords/) to automatically close the related issue like "Fixes #234"
-- Keep each PR very short, which will make it easy to review.
+- Keep each PR very short, which will make it easy to review and correct.

 **Code**